Roman relations with Nubia: Conflicts between the Nobadians, Blemmyes, and Rome

-The kingdom of Kush fell in late antiquity due to attack from the Axumites and Blemmyes, and the Roman frontier to the south of the First Cataract was under threats, which led to the abandonment of the region under Diocletian.
-They were described by Roman authors as hostile(see Strabo, Geography 17.1.
+The kingdom of Kush fell in late antiquity due to attack from the Nobadians and Blemmyes, and the Roman frontier to the south of the First Cataract was under threats, which led to the abandonment of the region under Diocletian.
+Both Nodabians and Blemmyes were two of the nomadic tribes that lived between Egypt and Meröe.
+They were described by Roman authors as hostile nomads (see Strabo, Geography 17.1.
 53).
 Earlier in the first and early second centuries, these nomadic groups were probably kept under control by the Kushites under the Meroitic kingdom, and they hardly put any threats to Roman Egypt.
 It was also possible that the Romans maintained a peaceful relationship with them.
 Roman authors ascribed an uncivilized nature to the Blemmyes.
 Both Pliny the Elder and Pomponius Mela associated the Blemmyes with mythical figures such as satyrs and "Goat-Pans" (Pomponii Melae de Chorographia 1.23; Pliny, Natural History 5.44).
 Pliny even described them as headless monsters, ‘their mouth and eyes being attached to their chests’ (Natural History 5.46).

 Our knowledge of the relations between Blemmyes and the Romans was based on written sources in Greek and Latin, and the historical accuracy of these sources remains uncertain.
 According to the anonymous ‘Chronicon Paschale,’ the only source to records the event, the first Blemmy raid into Egypt happened during the reign of Decius, c.
 249-251 CE; the same source reports that Decius brought poisonous snakes and lions and released them at the Egyptian frontiers to attack the Nobadians and Blemmyes (Chronicon Paschale, CSHB I 1832, 504 f).
 Blemmy invaded again during the reign of Aurelian, c.
 270-275 CE.
 They probably participated in the Palmyrene invasion and brief occupation of Egypt.
 The revolt was suppressed by Emperor Aurelian, and Blemmyes were allegedly included in the list of captives in the emperor's triumphal procession (Historia Augusta, Vita Aur 33.4).
 The account's accuracy is doubtful.
 According to Historia Augusta, the Blemmyes attacked and occupied the cities of Coptos and Ptolemais in Upper Egypt under the reign of Probus (276-281), but they were later defeated and, again, taken as captives and exhibited at the emperor's triumph (Historia Augusta, Vita Probi 17.2-3).